HanChenyue/Thesis/README.md

 In the thesis dataset folder:

-* han_thesis.qmd contains all the code and comments.
+* thesis.qmd contains all the code and comments.
-* han_thesis.qmd contains all the R code outputs.
+* thesis.pdf contains all the R code outputs.